fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 ## Content addressability and verifiability

-The way content is handled, stored and distributed defines how trustworthy's a protocol.
-Some of the primitives to achieve it has roots in immutability, verification, the semantic web and linked data.
+The way content is distributed, handled and stored defines how trustworthy's a protocol.
+Some of the primitives to achieve it has roots in linked data, immutability, verification and the semantic web.

-When you use Fleek Network, you either hint about data packed into a format called a Content Archive (CAR) or an existing CID of a CAR file, which hash addresses are unique and universally addressable.
+On Fleek Network, you either hint about data packed into a format called a Content Archive (CAR) or an existing CID of a CAR file—which hash addresses are unique and universally addressable.
 The network never stores data, only a cache layer to existing storage as origins.
 For example, on `HTTP PUT` we're just telling the network that there's some origin it should care about and cache.

 Some of the principles that help us provide guarantees to end-users require a high ability for content verification, as a consequence, the immutability of files is critical to the system.